Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any special rules on non-competes for particular classes of employee?

 Many states limit the enforceability of non-compete agreements in the medical and legal professions.
+Some states, including Illinois, also prohibit non-compete agreements for low-wage earners.

 Discipline and grievance procedures